vaibhav13002/Image-Croping/README.md

 The main technologies used are Python, Flask for the web framework, and OpenCV for efficient image processing and face detection.

 Built With:
-1.Python, Flask - Backend framework
+1. Python, Flask - Backend framework
-2.OpenCV - Image processing
+2. OpenCV - Image processing
-3.SQLite - Database
+3. SQLite - Database

 Platform Screenshots: